-A final tax at a rate of 15%, is imposed on interest from a South African source, payable to non-residents.
+A final tax at a rate of 15% is imposed on interest from a South African source, payable to non-residents.
 Interest is exempt if payable by any sphere of the South African government, a bank, or if the debt is listed on a recognised exchange.

-Foreign entertainers and sportspersons
+Foreign Entertainers and Sportspersons

-A final tax at the rate of 15%, is imposed on gross amounts payable to non-residents, for activities exercised by them in South Africa as entertainers or sportspersons.
+A final tax at the rate of 15% is imposed on gross amounts payable to non-residents for activities that they exercise in South Africa as entertainers or sportspersons.

-Disposal of immovable property
+Disposal of Immovable Property

 A provisional tax is withheld on behalf of non-resident sellers of immovable property in South Africa, to be set off against the normal tax liability of the non-residents.
-The tax to be withheld from payments to the non-residents is at a rate of 7.5% for a nonresident individual, 10% for a non-resident company, and 15% for a non-resident trust that is selling the immovable property.
+The tax to be withheld from payments to the non-residents is at a rate of 7.5% for a non-resident individual, 10% for a non-resident company, and 15% for a non-resident trust that is selling the immovable property.

-OTHER TAXES, DUTIES AND LEVIES Value-added Tax (VAT)
+OTHER TAXES, DUTIES AND LEVIES

+Value-Added Tax (VAT)